EMUFest/emufest.github.io/_posts/articles/2015-09-15-VoicErutseG.md

 In VoicErutseG the voice of the Soprano Vittoriana De Amicis is spatialised using the gSPAT, while she will be performing Sequenza III by Luciano Berio and Stryspody by Cathy Berberian.
-More info can be found at the following link.

 <iframe src="https://player.vimeo.com/video/124190457"
   width="500"